I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 “That’s an unusual and beautiful necklace you’re wearing,” he says.

-I press my hand to the ruby, hold it in my palm for a few seconds as I’ve done a million times, then position it against my heart and tell him, yes, it is.
+I press my hand to the ruby, hold it in my palm for a few seconds as I’ve done a million times before, then position it against my heart and tell him, thank you.
 I tell him it was a gift from long ago.
-That I have worn it every day since the day I got it.
+That I have worn it every day since the day I

 I tilt my head to the left.